-We generate our revenues from (1) licensing intellectual property, which in certain circumstances is modified for customer-specific requirements, (2) royalty revenues and (3) other revenues, which include revenues from support, training and sale of development systems.
+We generate our revenues from (1) licensing intellectual properties, which in certain circumstances are modified for customer-specific requirements, (2) royalty revenues and (3) other revenues, which include revenues from support, training and sale of development systems and chips.
 We license our IP to semiconductor companies throughout the world.
 These semiconductor companies then manufacture, market and sell custom-designed chipsets to OEMs of a variety of consumer electronics products.
 We also license our technology directly to OEMs, which are considered end users.

-We account for our license and related revenue in accordance with ASC 606.
+We account for our IP license revenues and related services, which provide our customers with rights to use our IP, in accordance with ASC 606.
 A license may be perpetual or time limited in its application.
-In accordance with ASC 606, we recognize revenue from IP licenses at the time of delivery when the customer accepts control of the IP, as the IP is functional without professional services, updates and technical support.
-We have concluded that our IP license is distinct as a customer can benefit from the software on its own.
+In accordance with ASC 606, we recognize revenue from IP license at the time of delivery when the customer accepts control of the IP, as the IP is functional without professional services, updates and technical support.
+We have concluded that our IP license is distinct as the customer can benefit from the software on its own.

 Most of our contracts with customers contain multiple performance obligations.
 For these contracts, we account for individual performance obligations separately, if they are distinct.
 The transaction price is allocated to the separate performance obligations on a relative standalone selling price basis.
-Stand-alone selling prices of IP licenses are typically estimated using the residual approach.
+Stand-alone selling prices of IP license are typically estimated using the residual approach.
 Stand-alone selling prices of services are typically estimated based on observable transactions when these services are sold on a standalone basis.